useinkwell/Inkwell-app/README.md

 # Backend
 ## Setting up the .env file
+A .env file is used to store the:
+- X_RAPID_API_KEY
+- SECRET_KEY
+- CRYPTOGRAPHY_KEY

+The **X_RAPID_API_KEY** is the key gotten by sigining up with rapid api hub and is used for the email sending service via sendgrid.
+Supposing your X_RAPID_API_KEY from rapid api hub is 987654321, it would look like this in the .env file:
+> X_RAPID_API_KEY=987654321

-A .env file is used to store the SECRET_KEY and CRYPTOGRAPHY_KEY defined in settings.py.
-The **SECRET_KEY** can be any string of random characters.
+The SECRET_KEY and CRYPTOGRAPHY_KEY are defined in settings.py.
+The
+**SECRET_KEY** can be any string of random characters.
 A quick and easy way to generate one consisting of 64 random characters:

 **import secrets**<br/>